RuZhan2024/10_health_33724876/README.md

 | user_agent       | VARCHAR(255) NULL          | Browser / client string       |
 | attempted_at     | DATETIME                   | Default current timestamp     |

+> Weather data is retrieved live from the OpenWeatherMap API and **not** stored in the database.

 ## 5. Database setup scripts